-The revenue amount is the fair value of the consideration received or receivable from the gross inflow of economic benefits during the period arising from the course of the ordinary activities of the entity and it is shown net of sales related taxes and discounts.
+The revenue amount is the fair value of the consideration received or receivable from the gross inflow of economic benefits during the year arising from the course of the ordinary activities of the entity and it is shown net of any related sales taxes and discounts.
 Revenue from rendering of services that are of short duration is recognised when the services are completed.
 Revenue is recognised as follows: